pagalvin/tsbook/chapter09_ClassesInDepth.md

 ### Classes, Interfaces and Methods

 In addition to defining data requirements, you can define required methods.
-Let's explore this in the context of a data expxort.
+Let's explore this in the context of a data export.
 You've modeled a collection of products as objects and you want to allow an end user to export those products out to an Excel spreadsheet.
 Excel works great with comma separated lists, so if your objects can create a comma-separated version of themselves, then it's a piece of cake to export that out and let Excel do its magic.

 This wouldn't be very hard to do in a generic way using plain JavaScript, so let's complicate matters a little bit by introducing a bit of security.
 Some objects contain sensitive information, such as `cost` and you want to restrict access to that property based on the user's role (e.g. "operator", "supervisor", "administrator").
 Lastly, we're not only worried about the `cost` property.
 Some products, but not all, are subject to inventory control measures.
-In these cases, rather than providing  the product's actual inventory-on-hand, we need to show a "contact sales" type of message.
+In these cases, rather than providing the product's actual inventory-on-hand, we need to show a message, "contact sales."

 We *could* write a big messy CSV generator that generically iterates over object properties and then litter it with a bunch of if/then/else statements.
 Let's instead delegate the field level logic to the product objects themselves.